Welcome to NodeWatch

 Music and keyboard control of your PC or phone

 Please install the HID and Music Control Apps from the Bangle.js Appstore if you want to control your computer over Bluetooth.
 Also enable Bluetooth and HID in the Settings App.
-You can then use the three buttons to go up/down tracks and play/pause music in the music app or go up/down in a presentation etc in the HID app.
+You can then use the three buttons to go up/down tracks and play/pause music in the music app or go up/down in a presentation etc in the HID app when you have paired the watch with your phone or computer.

-Note that you cannot use HID in any of the ways above and also use the Web IDE for programming.
-Follow the instructions here on how to switch quickly between the two modes.
+Note that you cannot use HID and simultaneously use the Web IDE for programming.
+Follow the instructions here on how to switch relatively quickly between the two modes.

 Programming your NodeWatch